pacphi/tf4k8s-pipelines/README.md

 ```
 > Replace `<target>` with any name (this acts as an alias for the connection details to the Concourse instance).
 Also replace `concourse_hostname>` with the hostname of the Concourse instance you wish to target.
 Lastly, replace `<username>` and `<password>` with valid, authorized credentials to the Concourse instance team.

+### Decision time

+Your choice of two paths from here.
+Continue through the sections and subsections below in order or take a shortcut.

+What's the shortcut?
+Visit the [one-click install for tas4k8s](bin/tas4k8s) to learn more.

 ### Build and push the terraform-resource-with-az-cli image

 A Concourse resource based off [ljfranklin/terraform-resource](https://github.com/ljfranklin/terraform-resource#terraform-concourse-resource) that also includes the Azure [CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli)